Daycare & Boarding FAQs

 Why is an evaluation required before the first full day of daycare or boarding?

 We want all our dogs to be happy and comfortable.
 The evaluation helps ensure that your dog is a good fit for the daycare environment and that the daycare environment is a good fit for your dog.
-We ask for a minimum of four hours to complete the evalution.
+We ask for a minimum of four hours to complete the evaluation.

-Standard daycare rates apply to the evaluation period.
 Please also allow yourself about 15 minutes at evaluation drop off to review registration paperwork and additional information with one of the staff.

 Can I drop in any time for an evaluation?